scds/intro-python/lessons/lesson1.md

 The first line, `import math`, tells Python to include some math functions that are not included by default.

 In the second line, we're using the `cos()` function from the `math` library.
-Since `cos()` only needs 1 input value, we put it inside the brackets.
+Since `cos()` only needs one input value, we put it inside the brackets.

 A full list of functions and values that the math library provides can be found here: <https://www.w3schools.com/python/module_math.asp>.

 ## Key Points / Summary
 - You can use Python as a calculator.
-- To get access to more math functions, you can use the math library.
+- To get access to more math functions, you have to `import` the math library.